firebase/firebase-ios-sdk/Interop/Firebase Component System.md

 ## Types and Core API

 For the rest of the documentation, it's important to be familiar with the various classes and API provided by Core.
-Since the SDKs are written in Objective-C, we'll use the Objective-C names.
+Since the frameworks are written in Objective-C, we'll use the Objective-C names.
 The Swift names are identical but dropping the `FIR` prefix.

 - `@class FIRDependency`
   - A dependency on a specific protocol's functionality.
 Created with the factory method `[FIRDependency dependencyWithProtocol:isRequired:]`
 - `@class FIRComponent`
-  - A component to register with Core to be consumed by other SDKs.
+  - A component to register with Core to be consumed by other frameworks.
 It declares the protocol offered, dependencies, and a block for Core to instantiate it.
 - `@class FIRComponentContainer`
   - A container that holds different components that are registered with Core.
 - `@protocol FIRComponentRegistrant`
-  - Describes functionality for SDKs registering components in the `FIRComponentContainer`.
-It allows Core to fetch components lazily from the SDK.
+  - Describes functionality for frameworks registering components in the `FIRComponentContainer`.
+It allows Core to fetch components lazily from the implementing framework.
 - `#define FIR_COMPONENT(protocol, container)` (macro)
   - The macro to request an instance conforming to a given protocol from a container.
 Due to Objective-C's lightweight generic system, the safest and most readable API is provided by a